-7) Question: If my applicant does not speak English, must I provide the 12 day disclosure "Notice Concerning Extensions of Credit", or, if applicable, the 50(f)(2) 12-day disclosure for a rate/term refinance in their language?
+7) Question: If my applicant does not speak English, must I provide the 12 day disclosure "Notice Concerning Extensions of Credit" in their language?

 Answer: Yes - their language and in English at time of closing.
 P&P currently has the English and Spanish versions, however if the loan applicants speak a different language you must obtain this disclosure in their language before closing.